mattermost/docs/source/mobile/mobile-mobileiron.rst

 .. image:: ../../source/images/mobileiron_step8.png

 9. Fill in a name for the configuration and optional description.
-Then fill the **AppConnect Custom Configuration** using the values from the :ref:`appconfig-table`.
+Then enter the key-value pairs using the values from the :ref:`appconfig-table`.

 .. image:: ../../source/images/mobileiron_step9.png